About

 In addition to her theatre work, Fatima has trained in screenwriting at the National Film and Television School (NFTS) and Curtis Brown Creative, expanding her expertise in storytelling across mediums.

-As a cultural actor, she regularly hosts panels and discussions for art house cinema, post-show talks and industry events, facilitating conversations around contemporary theatre and performance.
+As a cultural actor, she regularly hosts panels and discussions for arthouse cinema, post-show talks, and industry events, facilitating conversations around contemporary theatre and performance.
+Her recent appearances include events at BAFTA, The Garden Cinema, Soho House, Women in Film & TV (WFTV), Universal Music, MsMono Production, Central School of Speech & Drama, RADA, NFTS, Creative Access, the House of Commons, and the House of Lords.

 Fatima was recently nominated and shortlisted for a fellowship by the UK Dramaturgs' Network.